dimitri-bourreau/good-dev-dev-good/README.md

 ## English

 I'll talk english.
-English is important for every developer and should be learnt if necessary!
+English is important for every developer and should be learn if necessary!

 > En France 🇫🇷 je recommande [les livres des éditions Eni](https://www.editions-eni.fr/) !
 >